bjornjohansen/twttr-widget/readme.txt

 == Description ==
 Twitter Widget for Embedded Timelines.
 Create one at https://twitter.com/settings/widgets first.

-Use the official HTML widgets from Twitter (https://twitter.com/settings/widgets), but is WordPress-Widgetized and preformance optimized so there's only one script-element which is loaded in page footer, and the external JS is loaded on the window.load event.
+Use the official HTML widgets from Twitter (https://twitter.com/settings/widgets), but is WordPress-Widgetized and performance optimized so there's only one script-element which is loaded in page footer, and the external JS is loaded on the window.load event.

 == Installation ==
 1. Download plugin